opensearch-project/documentation-website/_dashboards/quickstart.md

 1. On the OpenSearch Dashboards **Home** page, choose **Dashboards**.
 A list of dashboards generated from the sample data appears.
 2. In the search toolbar, search for and select **[Flights] Global Flight Dashboard**.
 You'll see a dashboard preloaded with visualizations, including charts, maps, and data tables.
 3. To add other panels to the dashboard, select the **Edit** button and then choose **Add** from the toolbar.
 The **Add panels** window opens.
-4. From the search toolbar in the **Add panels** window, search for the existing panel **[Flights] Delay Buckets** and then select it.
+4. In the search toolbar in the **Add panels** window, search for and select the existing panel **[Flights] Delay Buckets**.
 A pop-up message confirms that you've added the panel.
 5. Select close `x` to exit the **Add panels** window.
 6. View the newly added panel, **[Flights] Delay Buckets**, at the end of the dashboard.